mdomanski-usgs/dynrat/docs/tutorial/markdown/install.md

 This assumes you'll be installing a new Python 3.7 environment as the primary Python environment on your machine.
 Following these steps may cause you trouble if other applications on your machine depend on a particular system-wide version of Python.
-There are other options, but are not covered here.
+There are other options, but they are not covered here.

 ### Download Python
 Go to the [Python downloads page][1] and download the installer for the latest